nanless/universal-speech-enhancement/README.md

 ## Features

-- Speech signal quality enhancement under all distortion conditions
+- Speech signal quality enhancement under any distortion conditions
 - one model for all speech enhancement tasks: noise suppression, dereverberation, equalization, packet loss concealment, bandwidth extension, declipping, and others
 - GAN-based and score diffusion-based approaches for training and inference
 - easy-to-use interface for training and inference